john-itcsolutions/cheirrs/README.md

      We turn to finish setting up the Blockchain/Database gRPC Server Deployment.

-     In each multipass vm (except in ordering service vm, as there is no need for blockchain access here) , in /home/ubuntu;
+     In each multipass vm, and on each worker, in /home/ubuntu;

-`juju ssh <machine number kubernetes-worker/0>`
+`juju ssh <machine number kubernetes-worker/0-OR-1>`

 `git clone --recurse-submodules https://github.com/cyber-republic/elastos-smartweb-service.git`